 - Fresh parsley for garnish

-- Cooked orzo or farro for serving (or grain of choice)
+- Cooked orzo for serving

 - Thoroughly dry salmon fillets with a paper towel.
 Season flesh with ½ tsp. of the salt and ¼ tsp. black pepper.